Total cross section of the process $e^+ + e^- \to \Sigma^+ + \bar{\Sigma}^-$ including the $D$-meson loop and three-gluon contributions: The D -meson loop mechanism

 Now we want to consider the function $G_{\Xi D \Sigma} (k^2,p^2)$ from (\ref{ZD}).
 Since $k^2 < 0$, in the $t$-channel the only dependence in the imaginary part of $Z_D$ is the off-mass shell of the $\Xi$ baryon.

 We would like to note that in \cite{Ahmadov,Bystritskiy,BA} we used a constant for the $\Lambda D P$-vertex based on the results of \cite{Reinders,Navarra}.
-But, in this paper for the we use $\Xi D \Sigma$-vertex a form of the constant that corresponds to the results of \cite{Reinders,Choe}.
+But, in this paper we use for $\Xi D \Sigma$-vertex the constant that corresponds to the results of \cite{Reinders,Choe}.

 It should be noted that for the function $G_{\Xi D \Sigma}$ the $SU(4)$ symmetry leads us to the same result, \ba G_{\Xi D \Sigma}(k^2, M_D^2) = \frac{f_D \, g_{\Xi D \Sigma}}{m_u + m_c}, \qquad k^2 < 0, \ea where $f_D \approx 180~\MeV$ and \ba g_{\Xi D \Sigma} \approx g_{K \Sigma \Xi} = -7.02. \ea For quark masses of $m_u$ and $m_c$, the following values are used: $m_u\approx 280~\MeV$ and $m_c = 1.27~\GeV$\cite{I16}.